lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 ### Little-endian bit order

 Why would we need a third representation?
 Let's first pose the problem.
 We want to represent a set of booleans.
-Imagine we have a fixed amount of validators, equal to 9, and we want to represent wether they attested in a block or not.
+Imagine we have a fixed amount of validators, equal to 9, and we want to represent whether they attested in a block or not.
 We may represent this as follows:

 ```
 [true, true, false, false, false, false, false, false, true]